aldertzomer/wrangling-genomics/_episodes/02-quality-control.md

 > ## Quality encodings vary
 >
 > Although we have used a particular quality encoding system to demonstrate interpretation of
-> read quality, different sequencing machines use different encoding systems.
+> read quality, different sequencing machines can use different encoding systems.
 This means that,
 > depending on which sequencer you use to generate your data, a `#` may not be an indicator of
 > a poor quality base call.
+Lukely most systems now adhere to the **Phred+33 quality scoring system**.
 >
-> This mainly relates to older Solexa/Illumina data,
+> The other systems mainly relate to older Solexa/Illumina data (below version 1.8),
 > but it is essential that you know which sequencing platform was
 > used to generate your data, so that you can tell your quality control program which encoding
 > to use.
 If you choose the wrong encoding, you run the risk of throwing away good reads or
 > (even worse) not throwing away bad reads!
+You might still encounter these older data formats in public repositories.
 {: .callout}

 > ## Same symbols, different meanings
 >
-> Here we see `>` being used as a shell prompt, whereas `>` is also
+> Sometimes we see `>` being used as a **shell prompt**, whereas `>` is also
 > used to redirect output.
 > Similarly, `$` is used as a shell prompt, but, as we saw earlier,
-> it is also used to ask the shell to get the value of a variable.
+> it is also used to ask the shell to get the value of a variable or indicate the end of a line in a *regular expression*.
 >
 > If the *shell* prints `>` or `$` then it expects you to type something,
 > and the symbol is a prompt.